BIRKSHIRE FINE ARTS

 "Dominguez was well-matched by Hilary Ginther’s Adalgisa, very much the fetching ingénue.
 One can (almost) understand the Roman soldier Pollione’s switching his affections from the by now maternal Norma.
 But it was Dominguez and Ginther’s duets that were arguably the highlights of the evening: the pair’s relative youth added a lightness well-suited to who the characters actually are.
 Both were likable, and hence believable."

 "Ginther is as beguiling with her acting as she is with her voice.
 When she first appears, it's easy to see why men line the street, waiting for her.
 She charms them, teases them, leaves them wanting more and they are helpless about it.
 When she turns her attention to the soldier Don José, played by Joshua Kohl, we know he is incapable of resisting her.
 Who could?
-When he takes her into custody, her booking is as Sharon Stone's interrogation in "Basic Instinct.
+When he takes her into custody, her booking is as provocative as Sharon Stone's interrogation in "Basic Instinct.
 Later, when the two connect, literally Ginther hangs off of Kohl.
 That she does it while singing is impressive.
 This is not your parents' park-and-bark-it opera.
 Even more impressive is her voice.
 The mezzo-soprano is effortlessly powerful and richly emotive.
 This artist is well on her way to stardom."

 THE FORUM